jaspector

 Work begun prior to permitting 200% of permit fee.

-How to Schedule
+How to schedule

-Typical inspection sequence: Griffin publishes a Building Inspection Schedule and Roofing Inspection Schedule on its Applications and Resources page, but the sequence details were not available in machine-readable text from the public sources reviewed.
+Typical sequence: Griffin publishes a Building Inspection Schedule and Roofing Inspection Schedule on its Applications and Resources page, but the sequence details were not available in machine-readable text from the public sources reviewed.

 Inspections outside normal business hours are available for a $250 per hour advance-paid fee.

-Do I need a building permit in Griffin, GA?
+01 Do I need a building permit in Griffin, GA?

 Griffin's published permit checklist covers accessory structures, decks and porches, demolition, fences, land disturbance, residential buildings, commercial buildings, roofing and siding, signs, swimming pools, and trade permits.
 The fee schedule also covers stand-alone trade permits, demolition, retaining walls, pool and spa work, temporary construction offices, cell towers, minor renovations, new construction, and extensive renovations.

-How much does a building permit cost in Griffin, GA?
+02 How much does a building permit cost in Griffin, GA?

+Building permit fees in Griffin, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 administrative fee.
 Fees are calculated as: Mixed.
 Flat fees for many permit types, square-foot tiers for minor renovations up to $74,999.99, and occupancy-group/building-type rate table calculations for new construction and extensive renovations..
 Plan check fee: Not charged for single-family detached residential including accessory structures; 25% of calculated permit fee for single-family attached residential and multi-family; 50% of calculated permit fee for commercial, industrial, and institutional..

-How do I apply for a building permit in Griffin, GA?
+03 How do I apply for a building permit in Griffin, GA?

-1. Confirm zoning and project scope with Planning and Development Services and review the city's permit applications, fee schedule, permit checklist, and plan requirements on the Applications and Resources page.
+To apply for a building permit in Griffin, GA, follow these steps: 1.
+Confirm zoning and project scope with Planning and Development Services and review the city's permit applications, fee schedule, permit checklist, and plan requirements on the Applications and Resources page.
 2. Prepare the permit package.
 Griffin's published checklists require the completed building application and, as applicable, code-compliant building plans, site plan or aerial view, contractor licenses, homeowner affidavit with proof of ownership for residential owner-applicants, authorized agent affidavit, subcontractor affidavits, land disturbance application, ES and PC plans, proof of Spalding County impact fee payment, cost capacity recovery fee, bond, 2015 REScheck report, and proof of new utility account.
 3. Submit the permit application through the OpenForms portal or directly through Planning and Development Services.
 4. City staff performs plan review and may request additional documents.
 Griffin's checklist says all applications are subject to review and may require additional documents per the Building Official or Planning and Development Director.
 5. Pay permit and any plan review fees.
 6. Request inspections through the city's OpenForms inspection request portal as work progresses, then complete final inspection and any required certificate of occupancy or completion step.

-How do I schedule a building inspection in Griffin, GA?
+04 How do I schedule a building inspection in Griffin, GA?

-Other cities in Spalding County
+Other jurisdictions in Spalding County.

-View all Spalding County jurisdictions →
+All Spalding County jurisdictions →